Displayed Type Theory and Semi-Simplicial Types: Semantics

 \subsubsection{Natural models}

 We recall from~\cite{awodey:natmodels} that a CwF can equivalently be described as a \emph{natural model}: a category $\MC$ together with an (algebraically) representable natural transformation $\pr : \Tm \to \Ty$ of presheaves on $\MC$.
 This amounts to representing the dependency of terms on types in \emph{`fibered'} rather than \emph{`indexed'} style, which is different from the usual type-theoretic notation, but it has the advantage that various operations can cleanly be described in terms of $\pr$.
+Similarly, of course, a CwF with levels can be described by a family of representable transformations $\prl : \Tml \to \Tyl$.